 The toy drone I recommend is the Eachine E011.
 It’s inexpensive that you’re not out too much if you decide the hobby is not for you.
 Its motors are powerful enough that you don’t need to upgrade it immediately.
-And most importantly, by simply adding parts, it provides a continuous upgrade path.
-Get one, get lots of spare lithium-polymer (LiPo) batteries, and fly as much as you can by line-of-sight (LOS).
-This simply means keeping your quad in sight while flying it.
+It also comes in a complete ready-to-fly (RTF) packaged which includes the transmitter (TX), a charger, and a lithium-polymer (LiPo) battery.
+Most importantly, by simply adding parts, it provides a continuous upgrade path.
+Get one, get lots of spare batteries, and fly as much as you can by line-of-sight (LOS).
+LOS simply means keeping your quad in sight while flying it.

 Step 2: When you can fly well by LOS and you’ve decided to see what first person view (FPV) flying and whooping is all about, it’s time to get your FPV gear.

 You need an FPV camera.
 There are two general types: all-in-one (AIO) and split.
 AIO means the camera and the VTX (video transmitter) are in one unit.
 Split means the camera and the VTX are separate.
 Personally, I like splits better since it allows for a low profile build which minimizes possible damage to the camera

 For AIO, I recommend the Turbowing Cyclops.
 The Cyclops is similar in form and function to the popular CM275T camera but dispenses of the button for flipping the picture.
 This results in a slightly lighter weight.
 For split, I recommend the Cyclops 2 VTX along with the Kingkong 800TVL camera.